mlavin/django-selectable/docs/advanced.rst

 You might want to help your users by submitting the form once they have selected a valid item.
 To do this you simply need to listen for the ``autocompleteselect`` event.
 This event is fired by the text input which has an index of 0.
-If you field is named ``my_field`` then input to watch would be ``my_field_0`` such as:
+If your field is named ``my_field`` then input to watch would be ``my_field_0`` such as:

     .. code-block:: html